wollemat/sorbet/README.md

 Running Sorbet is just as easy as building it.
 You can directly run the executable in the `build` directory or add the binary to your `PATH` and run it like any other program.

-Sorbet supports two types of deployment: default execution and optimized execution.
-The only difference between the two type is that when gcc is used to compile the generated C code a different optimization flag is used.
-`--default` uses the default gcc compiler flag `-O0` and `--optimzed` uses the `-O3` optimization flag.

-To run a Brainf\*ck source file (.bf) run one of the following commands:
+To run a Brainf\*ck source file (.bf) run the following command:

 ```
-$ sorbet FILE --optimised
-$ sorbet FILE --default
+$ sorbet FILE
 ```

-Where `FILE` is the file name or path of the source file to be run.
+Where `FILE` is the file name or path of the Brainf*ck source file to be run.
 The `examples` directory contains some non-trivial Brainf\*ck source files.
 For instance the generation of the famous [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) and a solution to the [Towers of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) puzzle.
 Watch out the solution is over in the blink of an eye.